 For many years, Sale relied on artesian wells which regularly failed.
 An alternative using water from the Thomson River deliver to the brick water tower in the Market Square (now Victoria Park) was constructed in 1888.
 It was designed by John Grainger as were the adjacent swimming baths.

-Grants and support have come from the Latrobe Valley Authority, Rotary Club, and many local businesses.
+Grants and support came from the Latrobe Valley Authority, Rotary Club, and many local businesses.

 Follow us on facebook

-The Water Tower museum is now open from 2 pm – 4 pm each Saturday.
+The Water Tower museum opens from 2 pm – 4 pm each Saturday.
 Admission: gold coin donation.